YAlharbi1/week2_SpeechRecognition-ESP32Setup/README.md

 # week2_SpeechRecognition-ESP32Setup

-Speech Recognition in files uploaded in Repositry .
+Speech Recognition in files uploaded in Repositry Work Only in Chrome Browser .

 wisdom ESP32 Setup Algorithim in Arduino :